 It’s an exciting time for you and your family.
 Throughout the 9-month period, your body and mind experience quite a lot of changes.
 Your skin glows, you get the VIP treatment from everyone, and you can feel proud that you’re bringing another beautiful baby into the world.

-Pregnancy is a time when you need to pay particular attention to your health, because the state of your health can impact the development and growth of your baby1.
-Unfortunately, sleep disturbances during pregnancy are common, however if they occur frequently, this can lead to insomnia2.
+Pregnancy is a time when you need to pay particular attention to your sleep habits as the amount of sleep you get may have an impact on the development and growth of your baby.1 Unfortunately, sleep disturbances during pregnancy are common, however if they occur frequently, this can lead to insomnia.2

 Everyone needs good quality sleep each night to awaken at their best, but this is even more important while you’re pregnant.

 To help you sleep well and manage insomnia when pregnant, here is some more information and 5 general tips to try and reclaim your slumber.

 It’s quite normal for pregnant women to feel tired.

 After all, your body is doing a lot more work, spending its energy on creating a new life!
 As a result, you may find that you don’t sleep as deeply as you used to3, which can cause you to wake up throughout the night.